 + Improve your songwriting with Soundfly!
 Explore our range of courses on emotional chord progressions, basic songwriting technique, songwriting for producers, and many more.
 Subscribe for unlimited access here.

-How you can practically foster inspiration from the songwriters you love without blindly ripping them off or spawning sound-a-likes?
+How can you practically draw inspiration from the songwriters you love without blindly ripping them off or spawning sound-alikes?
 How do you crack that famous “find your own voice” mantra?
 How do you temper the nagging doubt you’ll never be as good as your musical heroes?
-How can you stamp your own signature on your own songwriting?
+How can you stamp your own signature on your songwriting?